Greece struggles on reform, lenders eye rising bill

-ATHENS Greece's government struggled on Friday to agree tough labour reforms that would appease both wary political leaders and irate lenders faced with a rising bill to save the country from bankruptcy.
+ATHENS Greece's government struggled on Friday to agree tough labor reforms that would appease both wary political leaders and irate lenders faced with a rising bill to save the country from bankruptcy.

 The ministers instead may meet later next week, Eurogroup chief Jean-Claude Juncker said.